Calgary 2024

 Discussion led by: Evan Herbert, Partner, Blake, Cassels & Graydon LLP

-9:10 am Panel discussion: Investor perspectives on Canadian energy.
+9:05 am Panel discussion: Investor perspectives on Canadian energy.
 Investors in Canadian energy have been on a rollercoaster ride over the past 5-10 years.
 With geopolitical disruption to energy markets, a renewed focus on energy security and a lack of investment in long term production, the Canadian energy sector has undergone a bull run, despite government pledges for deep decarbonization and barriers to industry expansion.
-With major energy infrastructure projects set to come online and diversification into areas such as petrochemicals, hydrogen and renewables, can Canada still position itself as a global energy power?
+With major energy infrastructure projects coming online and diversification into areas such as petrochemicals, hydrogen and renewables, can Canada still position itself as a global energy power?
 How does the fortunes of the Canadian energy sector impact the broader economy?
 The panel will provide investor perspectives on Canadian energy going forward.

 • Adam Waterous, Managing Partner & CEO, Waterous Energy Fund